-This article introduces Orders and Order Metrics, and gives a comparison of the two features.
-Note that once turned on, neither Order Metrics nor Orders can be rolled back.
-If you have enabled Multi-entity, the Orders and Order Metrics features are enabled on an individual entity basis.
+This article introduces Orders and Order Metrics.
+If you have enabled Multi-entity, the Orders feature is enabled on an individual entity basis.

-See Orders Tutorials for how to use the Orders feature.
+See Orders Tutorials for how to use Orders.

 Simplified process of booking complex deals in Zuora

-Use multiple Order Actions to describe multi-part deal structures in a single Order, making it easier to manage and report on sophisticated deals like a contracted ramp.
+Use multiple Order Actions to create complex deal structures in a single Order, making it easier to manage and report on those complex deals

-Order metrics, such as the change in Total Contracted Billing (TCB), change in Extended List Price (ELP), change in discounted Monthly Recurring Revenue (MRR), and change in quantity are available for each charge.
+Order Metrics, such as the change in Total Contracted Billing (TCB), change in discounted Monthly Recurring Revenue (MRR), and change in quantity are available for each charge.

 Billing tied to the whole Order